mbuchthal/Create-a-Framework/README.md

 To start the server:

-Port can be set as 'syrvup.port'.
 ```
 syrvup.server.listen(syrvup.port, () => {
   process.stdout.write('Server is running at localhost:' + syrvup.port + '\n');
 });
 ```
+Default port will be set to 5000.
+Users can optionally set their port to replace 'syrvup.port'.

 ##Setting Up Routes